 #5.
 SpyFu – view competitor keywords

-SpyFu is a powerful tool that lets you view all data on competitors’ keywords in both organic search and AdWords – and get even more related keywords.
+SpyFu is one of the best SEO competitor analysis tools that let you view all data on competitors’ keywords in both organic search and Google Ads – and get even more related keywords.
 You just need to add competitors’ keywords and get an overall view of their strategy.

 How to best use SpyFu: You can easily get a list of keywords that your competitors are targeting in organic search and AdWords.
 This is a good tool to research niches, new keywords, and plan tests.